SweetDynamite/Esther-x-Jimin-PROJ./docs/info.md

 ## How it works

-Randomly chooses number among 1 to 9.
+All of the outputs are connected to the leds that composes number 7 shape.

 ## How to test

-Press "start", and random number among 1 to 9 will appear on the LED display.
+Press "start", and turn on any switch-any swith-just at least one.
+Then the number 7 will always appear on the LED display.

 ## External hardware